Alicloud-Academy/big-data/spam-filter/README.md

 - Convert email data to plain text
 - Convert plain text into lists of word counts
 - Split this data into training and test datasets
-- Train Naive Bayes model based on word counts (probability each word appears in a spam or non-spam email)
+- Train the Naive Bayes model based on word counts (probability each word appears in a spam or non-spam email)
 - Calculate "accuracy" (precision and recall) of the model, on our test data
 - Try out the model on two "fake" emails (one obviously legitimate, one obviously spam)